Sderev/cn_app/README.md

 application providing services to parse a escapad formated files

 ## Versions
-v 0.3 Escapad deployed on escapad.univ-lille3.fr
+v 0.4 EDX export and documentation with Sphynx

 ## Installation and documentation

-Basics explained in [Quickstart Page](documentation/quickstart.md) or simply go to the documentation page for full explanations
+Basics explained in [Quickstart Page](documentation/usage.md) or simply go to the documentation page for full explanations